BryanSchuetz/dai/privacy-policy.md

 An email communication to the above address is the quickest way to receive a response from DAI.
 However, you may also submit requests in writing to the contacts below:

 <aside>
-Chief Ethics and Compliance Officer<br>
+Chief Ethics and Integrity Officer<br>
 DAI Global LLC<br>
 7600 Wisconsin Ave, Suite 200<br>
 Bethesda, MD 20814<br>